 Credit Management Software: Hosted vs On-Premise

-The majority of businesses are at one time or another faced with the decision of opting for either on-premise or hosted software.
-The popularity of hosted or cloud software is increasing with research finding that in 2018 26% of EU enterprises used cloud computing and 55% of those firms used it in relation to financial and accounting software applications or customer relationship management, for example.
-However, when deciding between hosted or on-premise solutions, there are a lot of things to consider, ranging from cost to management and scalability.
+The majority of businesses will have to face the decision of opting for either on-premise or hosted software.
+The popularity of hosted or cloud software is increasing.
+Research found that in 2018 26% of EU enterprises used cloud computing and 55% of those firms used it in relation to financial and accounting software applications or customer relationship management, for example.
+However, when deciding between hosted or on-premise solutions, there are many things to consider, from cost to management to scalability.
 Let’s look at each of these considerations in turn and how the two options compare.

 An on-premise credit management software application runs on the company’s own server, with the IT department taking care of maintenance.
 This type of solution is under your own management so you’re responsible for installing, updating and upgrading it yourself.
 While this means your company is in control of everything, it entails the necessary costs for the hardware and IT staff.

 Conversely, when using hosted credit management software, you have a license for the software, but the hardware is outsourced.
 This means that you don’t have to worry about hardware maintenance as the hosting company takes care of that.
 It means updates and system checks are also taken out of your hands and done automatically by the provider.

 With hosted solutions, businesses have greater control over costs.
 It doesn’t require huge amounts of investment and as it doesn’t require hardware as there aren’t continual maintenance costs or replacement cycles.
 Instead, you pay for a license to the software and servers as long as you use them.
 In fact, the cost-efficiency of hosted solutions is so great that 61% of IT leaders cite cost-cutting as the top reason for their organisation to adopt cloud software.